Ajeet251298/Rail-project/README.md

 # Rail-project
-Rail project in node js
+Rail project in node js along with usecase diagram,BPM and Flowchart.